cvitter/Riak-TS-Data-Modeling/Selecting A Partition Key.md

 In the previous section we outlined the key factors behind maximizing write performance in a Riak TS cluster and how the choice of partition keys can make a significant impact on the number of writes per second a cluster can sustain.
 In this section we are going to outline how Riak TS executes queries and how the choice of partition keys affects read latency.

+At a high level queries are executed as follows:

 * The Riak TS client sends a query to the Riak TS cluster (via a load balancer ideally)

 * The Riak TS node that handles the query (or coordinating node) splits the query into sub-queries along quantum boundaries